egnyte/integrations-cookbook/book/filepicker-service.md

 If you're after a simple integration that allows the user to choose a file from Egnyte and perform a simple action like sharing a link to that file.

-*The service will also allow for more advanced actions via webhooks soon, letting your app perform an action on the file itself.*

 ### Use this recipe if you:
 - want to let your users post links to files in your apps' content